bitcoinhodler/glacier/docs/_docs/extend/index.md

 to use it for future protocol operations.
-* Secure or destroy quarantined hardware after use: If sensitive data was somehow stored on quarantined hardware’s permanent media due to a protocol error96 or malware, then physical theft of the hardware becomes a concern.
+* Secure or destroy quarantined hardware after use: If sensitive data was somehow stored on quarantined hardware’s permanent media due to a protocol error or malware, then physical theft of the hardware becomes a concern.
 Store the hardware somewhere secure such as a vault, or physically destroy it first.
+Glacier is designed to only use a RAM disk, but it’s possible some data is saved to permanent media (hard drive or USB) without us realizing it.

 ## Paper key security
 * Paper key encryption: Encrypt the contents of your paper keys using BIP38 to further protect against physical theft.
+Note that the question of how to securely store the passphrase is non-trivial.
+It should be unique and hard to guess, which means it is non-trivial to remember.
+If you are confident you can remember it, storing it only in your own memory will not address estate planning needs.
+If you record it on paper, you need to make sure those papers are stored securely -- they should not be stored with the keys, and there should be a process for checking on them periodically to make sure they are not lost or damaged.
 * Durable storage medium: TerraSlate paper is extremely rugged, but you might also consider laminating the paper for additional protection.
 You’ll need a thermal laminator [ Amazon ] and laminating pouches [ Amazon ].
 An